 5. What should employees do if their devices are lost or damaged?

-What it comes to fleshing out an effective policy for usage, be succinct and open with employees so they're fully in the know about how to best access and utilise mobile technology within the organisation.
+What it comes to fleshing out an effective policy for usage, be succinct and open with employees so they’re fully in the know about how to best access and utilise mobile technology within the organisation.
 You may change your policy over time too, so make sure that employees are notified about any alterations.
-Consider implementing push notifcations that automatically alert employees to new information or changes.
+Consider implementing push notifications that automatically alert employees to new information or changes.

 2. Allow access to the right mobile apps